Thinking of moving to Germany? Expats share a detailed breakdown of the cost of living in Berlin and what monthly expenses to budget for in 2025.

 Fortunately, contributions are capped based on the maximum income threshold for statutory health insurance (known here as Beitragsbemessungsgrenze).
 And if you’re employed, your employer typically covers up to half of your monthly premium.

-When we first arrived in Germany, we opted for private health insurance because we didn’t qualify for TK.
+When we first arrived in Germany, we opted for expat health insurance because we didn’t qualify for TK.
 Turns out being freelancers at the time didn’t quite meet their requirements.
 But we’ve since switched to TK now that we meet their criteria for self-employed individuals.

 As entrepreneurs, our TK health insurance contributions are determined by our earnings from the previous calendar year.
 Similarly, your contributions will also depend on your income which is assessed when you apply for TK.

-Private Health Insurance for Expats
+Health Insurance for Expats

 Mawista offers a variety of plans that cover a wide range of insurance benefits.
-But unlike TK, you’ll need to pay for your medical treatment upfront and then submit the invoice to Mawista for reimbursement.
+But unlike TK, you’ll need to pay for your medical treatment upfront and then submit the invoice for reimbursement.

-💡Bonus Tip: Expat Health Insurance is one of the cheapest medical insurance you can get as a new expat moving to Germany.
+🔥 Bonus Tip: Expat Health Insurance is one of the cheapest medical insurance you can get as a new expat moving to Germany.
 And the best part is that it’s accepted for first time visa or residence permit applications.
 Get a quote for Expat Health Insurance with Feather Insurance to find out more.

 Save Me For Later